4 Stages of Product Development

 Research & Development (Market Development)

-The first stage in the product development progression is the initial introduction stage of development.
+The first stage among 4 stages of product development is the initial introduction stage of development.
 This is when the product is being developed and is going to be launched to the market in the coming quarters.
 In the tech domain, this is the most critical part of the product development life cycle.

 While companies invest a significant portion of their revenue into the domain of research, effective marketing is key to having a good launch.
 Using the most reliable marketing tools available, companies need to ensure that the launch occurs on a positive note.
 From a technology standpoint, the launch should be coherent with the overall brand message.
 This is where the product development definition becomes strengthened as new designs are being worked on.